tming/prometheus_lib/README.md

 # prometheus_lib
 prometheus clinet for c++, very simple demo

+usage:
+1.  make
+2.  ./test_obj

-it's a simple prometheus encode code with c++, it will output the Text format example of https://prometheus.io/docs/instrumenting/exposition_formats/
+it will output the Text format example of https://prometheus.io/docs/instrumenting/exposition_formats/

 TODO:
 1. it dose not support Nan, +Inf, and -Inf